Table of Contents

 What is bursitis of the hip?

-Bursitis (say: "burse-eye-tiss") is the painful swelling of bursae.
-Bursae are fluid-filled sacs that cushion your tendons, ligaments and muscles.
-When they work normally, bursae help the tendons, ligaments and muscles glide smoothly over bone.
+Bursitis is the painful swelling of bursae.
+Bursae are fluid-filled sacs that cushion your tendons, ligaments, and muscles.
+When they work normally, bursae help the tendons, ligaments, and muscles glide smoothly over bone.
 But when the bursae are swollen, the area around them becomes very tender and painful.
-Trochanteric (say: "tro-can-tair-ick") bursitis is swelling affecting the bursae of the hip.
+Trochanteric bursitis is swelling affecting the bursae of the hip.

 Bursitis does not only happen in the hip.
 It can also occur in the shoulder, knee and elbow joints.
 Bursitis may be acute (short-lived) or chronic (long-lasting).

-Symptoms include joint pain and tenderness, swelling and warmth around the affected area.
-The pain is often sharp in the first few days, and dull and achy later.
-You may notice it more when getting out of a chair or bed, when sitting for a long time, and when sleeping on the affected side.
+Symptoms include joint pain and tenderness.
+You may also see swelling and feel warmth around the affected area.
+The pain is often sharp in the first few days.
+It may be dull and achy later.
+You may notice it more when getting out of a chair or bed.
+You may also notice it when sitting for a long time and when sleeping on the affected side.

 Acute bursitis usually flares over hours or days.
-Chronic bursitis can last from a few days to several weeks, and it can go away and come back again.
-Acute bursitis can become chronic if it come backs or if a hip injury occurs.
+Chronic bursitis can last from a few days to several weeks.
+Chronic bursitis can go away and come back again.
+Acute bursitis can become chronic if it comes back or if a hip injury occurs.